gogachinchaladze/myBoilerplate/readme.txt

 //JS
 1) To use my library -> G() || G(selector)
 P.s In order to compress SVG files use SVGO (svgo --disable=cleanupIDs (folder/ or pic.svg))

+P.S If you want to show grunt tools window, right-click the gurntfile.js and click show grunt tasks